 Its Palestine quotes in English reach readers across cultures.
 Through them, we hear the echo of homes destroyed and lives rebuilt.
 We learn that resistance can be soft, that truth can whisper, and still change hearts.

-If you have ever read Mahmoud Darwish poems or explored literature of resistance, you will find the same spirit here.
+If you have ever read Mahmoud Darwish poems or explored the literature of resistance, you will find the same spirit here.
 But Meeم A’yن adds something new a call to personal reflection.
 The reader is not a stranger; the reader is the witness.

-Conclusion: The Everlasting Voice of Resistance
+Conclusion: The Everlasting Voice of Resistance.

 At the end of You, The Witness, one truth becomes clear.
 Palestinian Poetry will never disappear.
 It lives in the hearts of those who write, those who read, and those who remember.